ZSShen/C-Common-Data-Structures/README.md

 ## **Benchmark**

-Thanks for the **HashMap** benchmark with abundant key value pair manipulation provided by [kbench].
-The results are compared with other 49 similar C data structure libraries.
+Thanks for the **HashMap** benchmark with various key-value pair manipulations provided by [kbench].
+The results are compared with the other 49 similar C data structure libraries.

 + **Criteria** - C style string as hash key
 + **Platform** - Linux nuc 3.2.0-4-amd64 #1 SMP Debian 3.2.81-1 x86_64 GNU/Linux